Get involved in Superhero Week and support Bear Cottage!

 When our daughter, Erin (now 10) was born we knew eventually we’d need a bit of help.
 Erin suffered a fetal-maternal transfusion within the final hours of pregnancy, this means that most of her blood drained out of her body before birth.

 Erin had a number of blood transfusions at birth but her brain was badly damaged as a result.
 Erin has cerebral palsy and we were told that with the amount of damage to her brain, it would be unlikely if Erin survived past her first birthday.

 We first heard about Bear Cottage in the early days of Erin’s life.
-Unfortunately our stubbornness prevented us from visiting or having any contact.

 When Erin was 7 years old, her airways started collapsing and we were again given the heartbreaking diagnosis that Erin’s condition would more than likely be fatal.
 After spending a long, hard and emotional 7 months locked up inside our house, to keep Erin at a stable air temperature we were at breaking point.
 We needed to open up and allow someone else to help us to care for Erin and to allow us the opportunity to have a break and spend some much needed time with our son Denver (now 12).